 Featured art includes large painted gourds by Terry

 Carter; fine art photography by Henry Ireland; botanical illustrations by

-Tina Olsen; abstract and representational paintings by Martha Dolan;
+Tina Olsen; landscapes and contemporary artwork by Martha Dolan;

 mystical landscapes, studies in nature, and unconventional still-lifes by Janet

 Picard; personality-filled paintings of farm animals by Caryn King; colorful